 10) Each Board shall evaluate investment performance separately considering only the performance of their respective funds.
-As provided for in the CEO Performance Evaluation Policy, if the two boards arrive at different ratings or awards, the Designees may reconcile the differences when developing final recommendations for the Boards.
+As provided for in the CEO Performance Evaluation Policy, if the two boards arrive at different ratings or awards, the Designees may reconcile the differences to arrive at a single evaluation when developing final recommendations for the Boards.